andpalmier/SemProj/report.md

 ## Handles

 Handles are used to refer to kernel objects from the userspace and they can be transmitted to other processes over channels, by using either `zx_channel_write()` or `zx_process_start()` and passing the handle as the argument of the first thread into a new process.
 Every object may have multiple handles that refers on them, even in the same process.
 Typically, when the last open handle referring to a specific object is closed, the object is destroyed or put into a final and permanent state.
 In addition to pointing to kernel object, a handle specifies also the actions which may be performed on the object; two handles that refer to the same object may have different rights.
+In the userspace, a handle is a 32bit integer (type `zx_handle_t`).
 `zx_handle_duplicate()` and `zx_handle_replace()` may be used to obtain additional handles referring to the same object as the Handle passed in, optionally with less rights.
 The `zx_handle_close()` system call, instead, closes a given handle.
 In case that handle is the last one pointing to that object, the object is released.

 ## vDSO

 vDSO stands for **virtual Dynamic Shared Object** and it represents the only means of access to system calls in Zircon.
 It is a *dynamic shared object* because it is a shared library in the ELF format, however it is virtual because it’s not loaded from an ELF file that is located in a filesystem.
-Instead, the vDSO image is provided directly by the kernel at compile time, which exposes it to userspace as a *read-only Virtual Memory Object*.
+Instead, the vDSO image is provided directly by the kernel, which exposes it to userspace as a *read-only Virtual Memory Object*.

 Whenever a program loader sets up a process, the only way to make system calls is for the program loader to map the vDSO into the new process's address space before its first thread starts running.
 Therefore, each process that will launch other processes capable of making system calls must have access to the vDSO VMO.